reifjulian/reifjulian.github.io/_pages/guide.md

 1. Automatically by uncommenting line 53 of [run.do](https://github.com/reifjulian/my-project/blob/master/analysis/run.do)

-If you don't mind potentially using up lots of disk space and want to ensure reproducibility, I highly recommend installing your R packages in the project subdirectory just like I did with Stata.
+If you don't mind potentially using up lots of disk space and want to ensure reproducibility, you can install your R packages in the project subdirectory.
 See the commented out code in [_install_R_packages.R](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/programs/_install_R_packages.R) for an example.
 Following this example will result in a folder structure that looks like this:

 ```text
 .